Rigoz/Validator/README.md

 8. [Requirements](#requirements)

 #Usage
-Validator uses a shorthand-to-field association to handle input fields, in which array keys are the shorthands, and array values are either field names, constraints other type of data.
+Validator uses a shorthand-to-field association to handle input fields, in which array keys are the shorthands, and array values are either field names, constraints or other type of data.

-When instantiating Validator class, you need to provide an array of arguments, with at least 3 elements with the following keys:
+When instantiating Validator class, you need to provide an array of arguments, where at least these 4 elements must be present with the following keys:
 - 'trigger': which is the field to check if POST data has been submitted, usually the name attribute of the submit button
 - 'id': which is the id of the record being edited, set it to 0 if you are validating on insert instead
 - 'input': which is an array where keys are field shorthands, and values are field name attributes
+- 'constraints': which is an array where keys are field shorthands (the same as input), and values are constraints separated by a space

+You can also provide 2 more elements to the array of arguments:
+- 'uniqueCallbacks': which is an array of callback functions for unique constraint check, with keys as shorthands and values as arrays callables
+- defaults': which is an array of default input returned when getOldInput has no data, where keys are shorthands and values are field values

 ```